fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-4/assignment-4.md

 4) A web page hosting your visualization interface.
 The web page should be publicly accessible.

 5) A ~10 minute presentation, presenting your visualization interface.
-For the presentation, you should present your interface, interactions and findings, **without** relying on a Powerpoint presentation.
-In other words, for your presentation you should simply open the webpage hosting your visualization (see task 1) and present it live.
+For the presentation, you should present your interface, interactions and findings.
+For your presentation, you should consider opening the webpage hosting your visualization (see task 1) and present it live.

 ---